 The Cart is a compact maker lab on wheels, about the size of school laptop cart, with advanced digital fabrication equipment, a supply of making tools, and physical computing parts.

-The Cart enables project-based learning with the following on-board tools; Laser Cutter, 3-D Printer, PC Laptop, Cordless Drill, Soldering Station, Arduino Microcontrollers, Various Physical Computing Parts, Small Hand-Tool Set
+The Cart enables project-based learning with the following on-board tools; Laser Cutter, 3-D Printer, 3-Axis CNC Milling machine, Vinyl Sign-cutter, PC Laptop, Corless tool set with; jig saw, drill, multi-tool, Soldering Station, Arduino Microcontrollers, Various Physical Computing Parts, Sewing Kit, Small Hand-Tool Set, and more.

 Alliance for Digital Fabrication Education is a 501c3 non-profit service organization.
-Contributions for the charitable purposes of Mobilemaker:ED are tax-deductible to the extent permitted by law.
+Contributions for the charitable purposes of Mobilemaker:ED is tax-deductible to the extent permitted by law.